kalpana-sivakumar-p/product-launch-playbook/README.md

 ### 2.2 The Launch Narrative Arc

-Every launch needs a narrative — not just a list of features.
+Every launch needs a narrative, not just a list of features.
 The strongest B2B launch narratives follow this structure:

 ```
 ACT 1 — THE PROBLEM (make them feel seen)